Exercising your guinea pigs is vital for their mental and physical well-being; you need to know how to exercise a guinea pig.

 Not exercising guinea pigs also leads them to be depressed and frustrated, resulting in them not being content with their lives.

-Although there might be many ways of exercising guinea pigs, there are three main places to exercise guinea pigs.
+There might be many ways of exercising guinea pigs.

 Floortime, cage, and outdoors are the three main places to exercise your guinea pig.